amandakoka/ARTWITHAMANDA/TESTING.md

 **Resolution**: After updating the button ID and correcting the URL configuration, the "Remove Me" button functionality was restored, and items are now correctly removed from the cart.

+### **500 Server Error on Contact Form Submission**

+**Issue with Contact Form Submission:**

+- **Description**: Submitting the contact form results in a 500 Server Error, despite the email being successfully sent.
+- **Steps to Reproduce**:
+  1. Fill out the contact form.
+  2. Submit the form.
+- **Expected Result**: A confirmation message should appear, indicating that the email has been sent successfully.
+- **Actual Result**: A 500 Server Error page is displayed, even though the email is sent.

+**Troubleshooting Steps:**

+1. **Identify the Problem**:
+   - Verified that the email is sent successfully but observed a 500 Server Error upon form submission.

+2. **Review Error Logs**:
+   - Checked server logs to pinpoint the cause of the 500 Server Error.

+3. **Inspect `contact` View Function**:
+   - Reviewed the `contact` view function for potential issues.
+   - Confirmed the function redirects to the `success` URL instead of `contact:success`.

+4. **Update URL Configuration**:
+   - Changed the redirect URL in the `contact` view function from `'contact:success'` to `'success'`.
+   - Updated `urls.py` to ensure the `success` route is correctly defined:
+     ```python
+     urlpatterns = [
+         path('', views.contact, name='contact'),
+         path('success/', views.success_view, name='success'),
+     ]
+     ```

+5. **Check Template Rendering**:
+   - Reviewed the `contact/success.html` template to ensure it does not contain errors that could cause a 500 error.

+6. **Update View Layout**:
+   - Changed the layout of the `success_view` function to ensure proper rendering and handling:
+     ```python
+     def success_view(request):
+         return render(request, 'contact/success.html')
+     ```

+7. **Test and Verify**:
+   - Re-tested the contact form submission to confirm that the 500 Server Error is resolved.
+   - Verified that the confirmation message is displayed correctly after submission.

+**Resolution**: By updating the redirect URL to `'success'` and changing the layout of the `success_view` function, the 500 Server Error was resolved.
+The contact form submission now correctly displays the confirmation message.

 ## Known Bugs